 Ken Smith (1938-2003) was a major voice in world poetry, his work and example inspiring a whole generation of younger British poets.
 His politically edgy, cuttingly colloquial, muscular poetry poetry shifted territory with time, from rural Yorkshire, America and London to the war-ravaged Balkans and Eastern Europe (before and after Communism).
 His early books span a transition from a preoccupation with land and myth to his later engagement with urban Britain and the politics of radical disaffection.
 The pivotal work marking this shift was his long poem

 Shed, confirmed the immense power of his poetry.’ – Jon Glover, Guardian

 'Smith's writing exists in permanent disagreement with English fashion.
 A huge cast of overheard characters, wanderers, losers and remembrancers passes through his writing, bound by a common sense of loss and endurance.' – Sean O'Brien,

 ‘His poems are squeezed out from under the unrelenting pressures of history, politics and the natural elements… some of his poems read like translations from war-ravaged Eastern Europe.’ – Charles Boyle,

 'Ken Smith brought an original and memorable voice to poetry in Britain.
-He spent his writing life not so much swimming against the tide as ignoring the stream’s existence… He was one of those by whom the language lives.’ – Sean O’Brien, Independent
+He spent his writing life not so much swimming against the tide as ignoring the stream’s existence… He was one of those by whom the language lives.’ – Sean O’Brien,

 Ken Smith in Berlin: five poems